1. Check out the view of LA from the car park of Dodger Stadium

 Where?
 Abbot Kinney Blvd.
 Obviously.

 Why go?
-It’s a pretty hipster area, but in a good way – lots of gorgeous and really unique stores to buy some different souvenirs (because do you really want to be that guy with the Hollywood Star fridge magnet?!).
-And with hipsters comes great food – my cereal and peanut butter bowl from Another Kind of Sunrise (above) was magic!
+It’s a pretty hipster area, but in a good way – lots of gorgeous and really unique stores to buy some different souvenirs (because do you really want to be that guy with the Hollywood Star fridge magnet?).
+And with hipsters comes great food – my cereal and peanut butter bowl from Another Kind of Sunrise was magic.

 How long will you need?
 Another few hours after you’re done people watching in Santa Monica and Venice Beach.

 Cost?
-Free to meander, bring some money to shop and eat!
+Free to wander, bring some money to shop and eat.

 6. Enjoy a chili dog at the institution that is Pink’s